-It’s important to be proactive heading into the cold and long months of winter season.
-Salt is the most commonly used solution on asphalt pavement post snowfall and blizzards.
-You should know the following before applying it on your asphalt driveway.
+It’s important to be proactive heading into the cold and long months of the winter season.
+You should know the following before you sprinkle salt on your asphalt driveway.
 Know the great benefits of deicing, as well as the impact on our environment.

 1. Salt Doesn’t Damage Asphalt or Creates Potholes

 Professionally installed asphalt or parking lot owners should not worry about pavement damage by salt usage.
-This is because hot-mix asphalt surfaces are composed of petroleum, stones and sand.
-Generally speaking a professional asphalt pavement installation is designed to sustain the harsh freeze and thaw cycles of the winter season.
-Therefore, salt and other deicing solutions do not affect your driveway or parking lot.
+This is because hot-mix asphalt surfaces are composed of petroleum, stones, and sand.
+Generally speaking, a professional asphalt pavement installation is designed to sustain the harsh freeze and thaw cycles of the winter season.

-Understand that potholes are not the direct result of salt application on your driveway.
+Understand that potholes are not the direct result of salt application on your driveway, but rather ice buildup.
 You should beware of crackling on your asphalt surface and be proactive by sealing before it’s too late.
 Potholes develop when water penetrates exposed cracks in your asphalt driveway; followed by the freeze-thaw cycles which expand and contract water developing bigger cracks that transform into potholes.
-In addition the constant weight bearing of the asphalt surface from cars and trucks directly affects the weaker paved areas.
+In addition, the constant weight bearing of the asphalt surface from cars and trucks directly affects the weaker paved areas.
 Follow with professional snow removal and plowing to avoid salt usage from aggravating driveway pavement or parking lot during the freeze-thaw cycles.

 2. Salt Does Damage Concrete